yboladra/Docker-for-Absolute-Beginners/02. Image Creation, Management, and Registry/Module-02.md

    ```bash
     docker push <acr_login_server>/<image_name>:<tag>
    ```
   **Congratulations!** This command will upload the image to your ACR repository.

 You can check your Azure Container Registry in the Azure portal by searching with the registry name.
 Then navigate to the "`Repositories`" tab to view the available repositories and their contents.

-## Alright, see you in the next module.